MieskeB/apollo13/README.md

 ## The goal

+For the players: to learn to cooperate and to look at the process and how to improve it constantly.

-To make it as chaotic as possible so the incident managers really have to prioritize tasks and keep an eye on what is important to be solved and what not.
+For the game leaders: to make it as chaotic as possible so the incident managers really have to prioritize tasks and keep an eye on what is important to be solved and what not.

 ## Getting started